 -A 25% change fee will apply to all group reservation changes within 1 week of the scheduled event.

 -Only a Account Credits can be issued within 48 hours of your event

 Comfortable, active clothing is recommended for your time in the air.
 Each guest will be moving around the course in a full-body harness.
 This means that guests will want to wear pants or longer shorts and full coverage shirts to ensure the most comfort while in the full-body harness.
 (You will be very active while in the air and you will want to wear the kind of clothing that will allow you to move with the most comfort and coverage possible.)

 We do require closed toed shoes.
 This means no sandals or slip-ons.
 Jewelry and loose items are not allowed on the course.
 We also ask that long hair is secured in pony-tails.
 For more info visit our Prepare For The Air page.

 Keep in mind that all activities are outdoors and that while in the air you will be exposed to whatever weather we happen to be experiencing that day.
 In cool weather we recommend having layers of clothing so you can layer up or down based on body temperature.
 You may also want to bring some glove liners to wear under the climbing gloves on cooler days.

-Hours are subject to change due to weather and special events.
-Our estimated season runs March through November.
-Please visit our Hours and Events Calendar for specific hours.
+Hours are subject to change due to weather, holidays, and special events.
+We will be open 7 days a week.
+Please visit our Hours and Events Calendar for the current schedule.

 We have canned soft-drinks, bottled water, Vitamin Water, and other drinks available for purchase from our drink cooler.
 As far as snacks go, we have a selection of energy bars, chips, candy, and other local provisions to keep your energy level high.
 See our Snack Shack page for details.